pointnetwork/point-alpaca/README.md

 This is released weights recreated from [Stanford Alpaca](https://github.com/tatsu-lab/stanford_alpaca), an experiment in fine-tuning LLaMA on a synthetic instruction dataset.

+## Can I try this somewhere?

+Yes!
+Announcement thread to our frontend where you can try the 7B: https://twitter.com/PointNetwork/status/1637178814210908160

 ## How to distill the weights

 1. Put LLaMA weights into `original/` folder, such that 7B version would be at `original/7B`